linkuha/test-golang-rest-orders-api/README.md

 ### Build for development

 1. You can build and run app with help of Makefile: `make api-build-run`.

 It will generate swag documentation, build binary and run with local installed compiler.

 You must provide own env params like database connection in [.env](./.env) file (based on .env.sample).

 The app will parse this params via wide-known package Viper.

 PS. Фиксацию зависимостей в ./vendor для git можно производить через `go mod vendor`. Тогда билдить командой `make api-build-run-vendor`.

 2. You can build & run app and ready-to-use database (Postgres with enabled extension for UUID generating) for tests as production-like version of app with Docker Compose: `make up`.

 In that case you must not provide env params for database, it will be overwritten in [docker-compose.yml](./docker-compose.yml).

-Supporting of DATABASE_URL was used for ability of easy deploy on Heroku.
+Supporting of `DATABASE_URL` was used for ability of easy deploy on Heroku.

 ### Build for production and Deploy

 1. Prepare configs

 Provide own env params in [.env.production](./.env.production) file (based on .env.sample) with production params (e.g., disable debug modes (GIN, logger), logging in file).

 For setup clean server, install Docker and pass SSH key to server will be using Ansible.
-Modify next files for your specific variables (e.g. domain): `./provisioning/ansible/vars/*`.
+* Modify next files for your specific variables (e.g. domain): `./provisioning/ansible/vars/*`.
-And modify params of servers for deploy: `./provisioning/ansible/hosts.yml` (group of servers - app) based on hosts.yml.dist sample in same directory.
+* And modify params of servers for deploy: `./provisioning/ansible/hosts.yml` (group of servers - app) based on hosts.yml.dist sample in same directory.

-For deploy to server will be using Docker Registry and Makefile.
+For deploy to server will be used Docker Registry and Makefile.

-Modify domain in gateway (nginx) image: `./docker/production/nginx-gateway/sites-enabled/api.conf`
+* Modify domain in gateway (nginx) image: `./docker/production/nginx-gateway/sites-enabled/api.conf`

-Add OpenSSH keypair to `./provisioning/ssh_keys/` and name it as: `test_server_openssh_private_key` and `test_server_openssh_public_key`.
+* Add OpenSSH keypair to `./provisioning/ssh_keys/` and name it as: `test_server_openssh_private_key` and `test_server_openssh_public_key`.

-This names using in Ansible configs for connection to server and setup soft on behalf of root.
+PS.
+This key names using in Ansible configs for connection to server and setup soft on behalf of root.
-This also using for upload private key to deployment server to user "deploy", for running not from root (but for simplify - here used the same keys).
+This also using for upload private key to deployment server for user "deploy", to make deploy not from root (but for simplify - here used the same keys).

-Also export common vars of your deployment server and docker repo (replace for your `REGISTRY=DOMAIN[:PORT]`):
+* Export common vars of your deployment server and docker repo (replace for your `REGISTRY=DOMAIN[:PORT]`):
 ```
 export REGISTRY=docker.pudich.ru
 export IMAGE_TAG=1